MikeMiaSanMia/mongodb-prototype/README.md

 Project using Spring Boot with NoSQL database - MongoDB in Java technology.
+Additionaly it has 2 databases SQL and NoSQL running at the same time: H2 and MongoDB.
+In H2 Users of applications can be stored.
+In MongoDB Hotels with Addresses and Reviews are provided.